TombstoneTumbleweedArt/import-ply-as-verts/README.md

   9. Paste in the new `__init__.py` and `import_ply.py` from the repository
   10. Restart Blender

- This will need to be done once for each version of Blender you would like to use the script with.
+ <strong>This will need to be done once for each version of Blender you would like to use the script with</strong>.
 If you want to revert to the original script, reverse steps 7 and 8.

  The install procedure is also contained in `Install-v2.pdf` and <a href='https://youtu.be/UvC1IPhKNZU'>How to Install v2.0</a>.